Mr6one/EQuant/README.md

 qconfig_mapping = QConfigMapping.from_file('qconfig.yaml')
 ```

-You are free to edit configuration file while it preserve correct values.
+You are free to edit configuration file while it preserves correct values.

 ## Algorithms